 Best month to sell a house fast in Kentucky

 The best month to sell a house fast in Kentucky is June.
-The median time it takes for Kentucky homes listed in June to get an offer is 29 days, which is 9 days faster than the annual average.
+The median time it takes for Kentucky homes listed in June to sell is 35 days, which is 13 days faster than the annual average.

 Best month to sell a house in Kentucky for price